-Diaper rash is a common problem for many new parents and their babies.
+Diaper rash is a common concern for many new parents and their babies.
 This rash makes the skin of your baby irritated, tender, and red.
 But babies aren’t the only ones that can suffer from diaper rash.
 Adult diaper rash is on the rise too.
 In many cases, fungal and yeast infections develop on and under the skin.
 The good news is there are natural, gentle skin remedies that soothe sensitive skin and aid with diaper rash.

 Causes of Diaper Rash and Skin Yeast Infections

 Friction caused by rubbing or chafing of a diaper on skin irritates the skin.
-Additionally, the moisture and waste in stool and urine can irritate or make a problem worse.
+Additionally, the moisture and waste in stool and urine can irritate or make a concern worse.
 A heat rash, or prickly heat rash, can occur if the skin underneath the diaper gets too hot.
 Sensitive skin or atopic dermatitis (eczema) gets agitated much faster under these conditions.

 Stool and urine also contain bacteria, yeast, and other toxins that cause skin irritation.
 If yeast is present, it can inflame the skin or even get underneath the surface and create a skin yeast infection.
 A fungal infection like this results in red, itchy, cracking skin that swells and becomes scaly.
 This condition is often caused by the Candida fungus, and it’s known as cutaneous candidiasis.